TokomNyori/NextDB/README.md

 ## How to Use

-To clone and run NextDB on your local machine, follow these steps:
+To clone and run Nextify on your local machine, follow these steps:

 1. Open your preferred IDE's terminal.
 2. Run the following command to clone the repository: